Leave and Public Holidays

 - With the exception of long service leave, paid leave provided under the Enterprise Agreement is not available to casual employees.

-- Employees are to ensure that leave applications, either using the hardcopy leave form or Online HR (where available), are submitted to the employing Member, or authorised person, as soon as practicable for approval and then immediately forwarded to the Department.
+- Employees are to ensure that leave applications, either using the hardcopy leave form or Online HR (where available), are submitted to the employing Member, or authorised person, as soon as practicable for approval.
+Hardcopy forms must be immediately forwarded to the Department following approval.

-- Annual leave accrues daily at the rate of four weeks (150 hours) per year for full-time employees.
+- Annual leave accrues daily at the rate of four weeks (152 hours) per year of service for full-time employees.
 The accrual of annual leave is pro rata for part-time employees.
-As a guide, the accrual rate for a full-time employee, working 37 hours 30 minutes per week, is approximately 12 hours 30 minutes per month of eligible service - the monthly figure varies slightly from month to month depending on the number of calendar days in the month.
+As a guide, the accrual rate for a full-time employee, working 38 hours per week, is approximately 12 hours 40 minutes per month of eligible service - the monthly figure varies slightly from month to month depending on the number of calendar days in the month.
 Annual leave may be taken as it accrues.

 - There is no limit on the amount of annual leave that may be accrued by employees.
 However, the purpose of annual leave is to enable employees to have sufficient breaks from the workplace to enable them to perform effectively.

-Excess (Canberra) Travel Leave (refer to clause 61.3 of the Enterprise Agreement)
+Excess (Canberra) travel leave (refer to clause 55.3 of the Enterprise Agreement)

 - sittings of either House of Parliament, including joint sittings;